-5.4 A local authority must also show that it has calculated the reduction in emissions required to achieve the objective/s of concern.
+5.6 A local authority must also show that it has calculated the reduction in emissions required to achieve the objective/s of concern within the shortest possible time.
 Having done this, the authority will be better placed to consider whether the measures proposed to achieve these reductions are proportionate and cost effective.
-It is important to note that a reduction of 10% in total emissions will not necessarily result in a 10% improvement in ambient air quality, because this fails to take account of background concentrations and also the complex atmospheric chemistry involved in, for example, the conversion of NOx to NO2.
+It is important to note that a reduction of 10% in total emissions will not necessarily result in a 10% improvement in ambient air quality, because this fails to take account of background concentrations and also the complex atmospheric chemistry involved in, for example, the conversion of NO_x to NO2.